arvkevi/clinAnno/README.md

 *The INFO field has been truncated*
 Notice the second variant was not annotated with either `PS1=` or `PM5=`, indicating that the variant did not meet the criteria.

-Notice the second variant was not annotated with either `PS1=` or `PM5=`, indicating that the variant did not meet the criteria.  *The INFO field has been truncated*

 The integer after `PS1=` is clinVar's unique variation identifier, this directs you to the variant landing page in clinVar:
 <http://www.ncbi.nlm.nih.gov/clinvar/variation/183381/>